 The Arizona Attorney General’s Office, often in coordination with the Office of Inspector General (OIG), aggressively pursues these cases.
 You need a team that knows how to push back.

 Defending against AHCCCS fraud charges requires a strategic, well-informed approach that addresses both the legal and technical aspects of the case.
-At Feldman & Royle, we begin by protecting your rights from the outset, ensuring that you do not make any statements or decisions that could be used against you later.
+At Feldman Royle Ahl, we begin by protecting your rights from the outset, ensuring that you do not make any statements or decisions that could be used against you later.
 From there, we conduct a thorough review of billing records, eligibility documentation, and investigative procedures to identify weaknesses in the prosecution’s case.
 Whether the charges involve alleged overbilling, misrepresentation, or eligibility fraud, we challenge flawed audits, question the credibility of witnesses, and work with industry experts to present an accurate picture of what really occurred.
 Our goal is to secure the best possible outcome—whether that means reduced charges, dismissal, or a strong defense at trial.

-If you’ve been charged with AHCCCS fraud or suspect you’re under investigation, you need a skilled Medicaid fraud defense attorney with deep experience in white collar crime and healthcare law.
+If you’ve been charged with AHCCCS fraud or suspect you’re under investigation, you need a skilled AHCCCS fraud defense attorney with deep experience in white collar crime and healthcare law.
 These cases require more than basic legal defense—they demand detailed analysis of billing records, financial data, and Medicaid policies.

 Whether you’re a provider, a caregiver, or an AHCCCS recipient, we deliver strategic and effective representation for healthcare and Medicaid fraud charges across Arizona.